alpha123/uma-skill-tools/README.md

 - 砂浴び○ / 優雅な砂浴び
 - possibly others

-## Debuffs are not implemented

-Technically it is easy to use the simulator to calculate debuffs and they were implemented (with some caveats) in a prior version of the simulator but the current version does not implement debuffs.
-Doing this properly requires figuring out and tracking skill target information (probably not hard).

 ## Not yet implemented

 All of these things should be doable with the current architecture and are planned for the near future.